nataliajaimehughes/nataliajaimehughes/README.md

 - 🌱 I’m currently creating mobile applications with Java programming.
 - 👀 I’m interested in developing mobile applications and web pages with an upcoming Software Developer internship.

-- 💞️ I’m looking to collaborate on developing new mobile applications.
-- 📫 How to reach me nataliajaimehughes@gmail.com
+- 📫 How to reach me [nataliajaimehughes@gmail.com](https://www.linkedin.com/in/nataliajaimehughes/)

 <!---
 nataliajaimehughes/nataliajaimehughes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.